 Indeed, his style and palette were completely unique, and shocked the art world of the day.
 He painted elongated, twisted forms, using exaggerated, unreal colors, thus creating works which were unmistakably his own.

-Theotokopoulos, like so many other artists perhaps having been born far before his time, paid the price for adhering to his own vision, with the result being that he was for all intents and purposes ousted from Rome.
+Theotokopoulos, like so many other artists perhaps having been born far before his time, paid the price for adhering to his own vision, with the result that he was to all intents and purposes ousted from Rome.

 The artist moves to Spain, follows his own, unique style

 So in 1576, El Greco chose to make his fateful move to Spain, where he made a bid to win the patronage of King Phillip II, to no avail.
 But when he moved to Toledo, he finally found the recognition he deserved and he quickly made the city his home.

 In Toledo, this artistic genius’ work finally won the admiration of his peers as well as art lovers.
 It was in that city where El Greco created many of his very finest masterpieces.

 He also found a group of friends and colleagues who understood his vision, and was finally able to make a profitable living as an artist.

 El Greco was soon commissioned to paint three altarpieces by the dean of the Toledo Cathedral.
 The paintings, which were to be for the Church of Santo Domingo el Antiguo, turned out to be some of the largest masterpieces the artist created.